BioKIC/symbiota-docs/content/user/uploading_data/_index.en.md

 7. Create new profile with the following fields: profile title, database platform, server name or IP address, port, login name, password, schema (database) name, stored procedure with instructions for data cleaning this specific upload, and SQL statement used in querying data.
 Note that SQL can be written only to return a subset of data, such as records modified or added within the last month.
-If collection type is a data “snapshot” of a specimen database managed within the home institution, select the primary key for source specimen record.
-Snapshot datasets must contain a field that will serve as the primary record identifier.
-This field will serve as the permanent link between the source database and the portal records.
-This field must be populated for every record with unique values.
-The values need to be stable without changing over time.
-Field can be numeric or text field type.
-The typical data used for this field is the catalog number (accession number), barcode, or database primary key from the source database specimen table.
-Map source fields to the Symbiota fields.
-Source column names do not have to match those of Symbiota, but data type and definitions must comply with one of the Darwin Core Standards.
-The Automap button will automatically map and save all matching field names for future uploads.
-If the source SQL statement is changed, mapping will have to be adjusted to match new upload definition.
-Upload data.
-During upload, data is placed in a temporary specimen table (uploadspectemp) so that data cleaning and integrity checks can be performed by the collection specific stored procedure.
-Perform final transfer.

 ## Darwin Core Archive Manual Upload